ccbrantley/Conway/README.md

-## Conway
+## Conway_C
-My attempt at Conway's Game of Life.
+My attempt at Conway's Game of Life in C/C++.
 The application initializes a n * m array with randomly generated 0s and 1s, where 0 is an inactive cell and 1 is an active cell.
 It then iteratively applies the following rules to each cell based on the count of its active neighbours:
 <ol>
   <li> If the cell has three active neighbours, the cell's state is active.</li>
   <li> If the cell is active and has two active neighbours, the cell's state remains active.</li>